pranavinsight/matrixtype-og/README.md

 #MatrixType Beta-1

-This is a prebuild version of MatrixType
+This is a prebuild version of MatrixType.
+Errors, Glitches and bugs may happen.